 10 steps to buying your first home

-Buying a new home can be an exciting time.
-After all, you can finally move into a place you can call your own — whether you’re leaving that long-term rental property, an apartment, or your family’s home.
+Buying a new home in Winnipeg can be an exciting time.
+After all, you can finally move into a place to call your own—whether you’re leaving that long-term rental property, an apartment or your family’s home.

-Although there are plenty of potential pitfalls for first-time homebuyers, you can avoid many of the issues with a little planning and practical guidance.
-This step-by-step guide on how to buy your first home will put you on the right path.
+Although there are plenty of potential pitfalls for first-time homebuyers, you can avoid many of them with a little planning and practical guidance.
+This step-by-step guide on how to buy your first home in Winnipeg will put you on the right path.

 Step 1: Set a budget

 Knowing how much you can afford is essential before you even start looking at homes.
-Start by doing some research on your own and try online mortgage calculators (most financial institutions have one available on their public websites) to get an idea about a monthly, bi-weekly or weekly mortgage amount that fits in with your budget — and that you’re comfortable with.
+Start by doing some research on your own and try online mortgage calculators (most financial institutions have one available on their public websites) to get a sense of monthly, bi-weekly or weekly mortgage amounts that would fit within your budget—and that you’d be comfortable with.

 Step 2: Get your pre-approved financials in order

-Next, your financial advisor can provide you with a mortgage pre-approval.
-Being pre-approved for an affordable price range is very important — and you don’t want to look for a home without first completing this step.
+The next step in buying a house is getting a mortgage pre-approval with your financial advisor.
+Being pre-approved for an affordable price range is very important—and you don’t want to look for a home without first completing this step.

 Step 3: Find a realtor

 It’s possible that an agent may ask you to sign an agreement to work with them exclusively, so don’t be afraid to interview several before you commit.
 Work with someone who knows your desired area to live, and ask them questions about their experience, service offerings and their approach to working with buyers.
-Make sure you’ll enjoy the housebuying process with the agent — after all, finding a new home should also be fun!
+You want to be sure you’ll enjoy the home buying process with the agent—after all, buying a new home in Winnipeg should also be fun!

 Step 4: Match your present and future lifestyle with your home